 Designation as a President’s Scholar (for those students who qualify).

 Recommendation by the Coordinator or Counselor of the Honors Program.

 Library privileges at some of the transfer institutions.

 Access to a counselor specializing in honors transfer requirements.

 NOTE: No association/affiliation with outside honor societies will be posted to the academic transcript or diploma.
-Any student wishing to become a member of the Honors Transfer Program must submit a completed application packet (available online at the SAC website or in the Honors Program Coordinator’s office in D-428 at Santa Ana College).
+Any student wishing to become a member of the Honors Transfer Program must submit a completed application packet (available online at the SAC website).
 The following are considered minimum for acceptance into the program:

 Minimum cumulative GPA of 3.0 (in 6 transferable units for students already in college) or a minimum cumulative high school GPA of 3.0 for entering freshmen.